 Pony Up | Bronx Equestrian Center | Bronx, New York

 No honking horns, no sirens, no bells, no garbage trucks, no clicking heels on the pavement just the clucking of a bit in your Appaloosa’s mouth and the hoofs trotting over the Pelham Bay Park floor.
 You’ve earned these 60 peaceful minutes on a western style horseback riding adventure through the far reaches of New York City.
-And for $30 an hour, including lessons on the trail, this is one ride you may find yourself repeating year-round.
+And for $40 a half hour, including lessons on the trail, this is one ride you may find yourself repeating year-round.

 When you get back, you’ll find the city looking and smelling better than Christmas morning.